mikehaertl/yii-api-vim/README.markdown

 # Yii API plugin for VIM

-This is the API manual of the PHP framework Yii as a VIM plugin.
+This is the API manual for Yii as VIM plugin.

 ## Installation

-Download the files from https://github.com/mikehaertl/yii-api-vim/tags, extract the package and move the `docs/` directory to your `~/.vim` directory.
+Download the files from [here](https://github.com/mikehaertl/yii-api-vim/tags), extract the package and move the `docs/` directory to your `~/.vim` directory.

 Alternatively you can use a plugin manager like [Vundle](https://github.com/gmarik/vundle) (recommended).